kkumykova/linux-shortcuts/linux_and_terminal_commands.md

 find . -type d -name '*E*' # find dirs in the current folder with "E" in them

-find . -type d -iname '*E*' # same as above but case-insensitive bacause of the use of "i"
+find . -type d -iname '*E*' # same as above but case-insensitive because of the use of "i"

+GREP - global regular expression print; searches inside the files

+grep search-pattern where-to-search-file

+grep -r "chicken" . # find "chicken" in files in all sub-dirs of the current folder

+grep -ri "chicken" . # same as above but case-insensitive

+du for disk usage - will calculate the size of the dir as a whole

+df - get disk usage information

+df -h Desktop